Log details panel

 The panel opens on the right side of the screen.
 The selected row is highlighted in the table.

-To close the panel, select the X or select a different area outside the panel.
+To close the panel, select the X, select the same row again to toggle it off, or select a column header, the toolbar, or an empty area of the grid.
 To keep the panel open while browsing results, use the navigation arrows within the panel to move between log entries.

 Log context and labels